fsfe/reuse-docs/spec.md

     instruction to associate the Copyright and Licensing Information inside of the Covered Files, if available.
 If no such Information is found, then the Information inside the table of the closest REUSE.toml that covers the File is associated.
+This algorithm is applied separately for copyright and for licensing.
 If a table in a closer REUSE.toml file has the `toml` precedence for the same File, then that precedence is applied, and `closest` is ignored.
 This is effectively a fallback.

   - `aggregate`.
 This is an instruction to always associate the Copyright and Licensing Information defined in the table with the table's Covered Files.